 Defining this is about how you keep your employees motivated for the long haul.

 If this sounds like a lot of work, it is.
 But it’s worth it — and not just for your millennial employees.
 This may also help you be a better leader yourself, help you better understand your business, and add meaning to your work.

-Breene Murphy is the Director of Client Experience at EP Wealth Advisors.
+Breene Murphy is the vice president of strategy and marketing at Carbon Collective.
 He is also on the Forbes Communication Council, the advisory board for the University of California, Irvine’s Customer Experience Certificate Program, and the advisory board for USC’s Wrigley Institute for Environmental Studies.